jramaya/marketingmd/index.md

 This chapter also provides a discussion of four of the IMC mix elements advertising, sales promotion, public relations, and personal selling.
 We begin our discussion with an explanation of the role IMC plays in the marketing strategy.

-8.3 THE ROLE OF IMC {#the-role-of-imc .calibre5}       -
+8.3 THE ROLE OF IMC

  The heart of every transactional exchange is communication between parties.
 The buyer seeks certain basic information about product features, price, quality, support service, reputation of the seller, and so forth.
 All this information is intended to assess how close each alternative is to meeting desired needs and wants.
 We seek